mirokuratczyk/nagTriagr/README.md

 Now you can open the Xcode project in ./ios.

-To run on the simulator make sure the following line is uncommented in `AppDelegate.m`
+To run on the simulator, make sure the following line is uncommented in `AppDelegate.m`
 ```
 jsCodeLocation = [NSURL URLWithString:@"http://localhost:8081/index.ios.bundle?platform=ios&dev=true"];
 ```